Hermotimus of Colophon

-Hermotimus of Colophon (Note: Ερμότιμος.)
-(4th century BC) was an Ancient Greek mathematician who lived and worked in Colophon.
+Hermotimus of Colophon (Ἑρμότιμος; 4th century BC) was a Greek mathematician who lived and worked in ancient Colophon.
 He is known only from a single sentence by Proclus, probably summarizing a lost work of Eudemus of Rhodes.
 This sentence states that Hermotimus continued the research of Eudoxus and Theaetetus, discovered many of the propositions in Euclid's Elements, and wrote about theorems on loci.